AGasconAfriat/pwhl_data-analysis/README.md

 ## Running the Scripts and Accessing the Dashboard

 First, run `step1_get_stats.py`.
 WebDriver will open and close multiple webpages displaying PWHL player statistics.
 Wait for the script to end.
-It will output "Step 1 complete."
+It is normal for it to take a while as it needs to open a large number of webpages (46 at time of writing), waiting for each to load the table, then scraping the data.
+It will output "Step 1 complete." when it ends.

 Then, run `step2_run_dashboard.py`.
 Its output should specify which port it is running on.